FlyingScotsman15/unity-vr-test/README.md

 * If dropped have the objects respawn on the table.
 * Have visual and audio cues for completing the attach.

+**Notes:**

+I used an earlier project of mine as the base scene for this coding test.
+The original project can be found here: https://github.com/RyanMurdoch1/Lighting_Example

 **Approach:**

 Create modular components that have clear responsibilities and that are scalable and user friendly.